- Signs & Symptoms

 Infection and disease can result from flea bites.
 Infection usually occurs because of scratching the bites.
 Bacterial and other debris can be present under the fingernails, and if a person vigorously scratches a fleabite, they may cause the rash to become an open wound for bacteria to enter.

-How can you prevent flea bites on humans?
+How can you prevent flea bites?

 Since most flea bites are due to fleas brought into the home by pets, the best way to prevent being bitten is to prevent the fleas from getting on your pets.